Juanen100/SBMI-Decomp/README.md

 This project was based off the Android client, specifically version 4.37.00 since the iOS version was compiled il2cpp meaning it would require far much more work to pull off.
 I would've liked to use the iOS build but realistically, I think it's best to just keep it to the Android version since the project is far from finished yet.

+The inspiration for this decomp comes from Aubrey Holmes' video [I Revived the Lost SpongeBob Game Nickelodeon Doesn't Want You to Play](https://www.youtube.com/watch?v=G8cIHsdifxU)

 # Opening in Unity
 This project uses Unity version 4.6.9f1, which is currently delisted from Unity's download page, even though the actual download link is still available here: https://discussions.unity.com/t/early-unity-versions-downloads/927331